Assignment Links for Instructors

 - Return the annotated/graded assignment to the student just by clicking Save Changes.

-Note: The Schoology Doc Viewer supports the following file types—.doc, .docx, .html, .odt, .pdf, .rtf, .text, .ppt, .pptx, .swf, .xls, .xlsx, .mp3, .mp4, .mov, .wav, .wmv, and many more.
-The submission viewer does not convert iWork files, but you may download these submissions onto your computer.
-You cannot annotate all file types (media files, for example) using the Annotation tool bar.
+- The Schoology Doc Viewer supports the following file types: CSV, DOC, DOCX, DXF, EPS, GIF, HTM, HTML, JPEG, JPG, MP3, MP4, MOV, ODP, ODS, ODT, PDF, PNG, PPT, PPTX, PSD, RTF, SXW, TIFF, TXT, WAV, WMV, WPD, WPS, XLS, XLSB, XLSX, and XML.
+The submission viewer does not convert Apple Pages, Numbers, or Keynote files, but you may download these submissions onto your computer.
+You cannot annotate all file types (media files, for example) using the Annotation toolbar.

 The Submissions Viewer feature enables you to "return" assignments to students by clicking the Save Changes button in the bottom-right corner of a document.
 If you use a third-party annotation program, you can upload your revised document to the comments/discussion area to the right of the student's submission.

-If you plan to have students submit multiple revisions of the same assignment, you can leave comments in the right column, where you will see a history of submissions and of your comments.
+If you plan to have students submit multiple revisions of the same assignment, you can leave comments in the right column, where you will see a history of submissions and comments.

 You can enter a grade directly on a submission in the upper-right corner of the document viewer.